Special Weather Statement issued for Great Salt Lake Desert and Mountains by NWS - News Break

 Special Weather Statement issued for Great Salt Lake Desert and Mountains by NWS

-Effective: 2021-07-23 14:34:00 MDT Expires: 2021-07-23 16:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches, take shelter in a sturdy building.
-Heavy rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Great Salt Lake Desert and Mountains SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN BOX ELDER COUNTY UNTIL 400 PM MDT At 326 PM MDT, National Weather Service Doppler radar indicated a strong thunderstorm near Park Valley, or 27 miles south of Malta moving northeast at 25 mph.
-Penny to nickel size hail and wind gusts of 40 to 55 mph will be possible.
-Locations impacted include Park Valley, Curlew Junction, Rosette and Standrod.
-This includes Utah Route 30 between mile markers 40 and 60, and between mile markers 69 and 77.alerts.weather.gov
+Effective: 2021-08-31 17:58:00 MDT Expires: 2021-07-31 18:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches, take shelter in a sturdy building.
+This storm may intensify, so be certain to monitor local radio and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Great Salt Lake Desert and Mountains SIGNIFICANT WEATHER ADVISORY FOR CENTRAL TOOELE COUNTY UNTIL 630 PM MDT At 606 PM MDT, National Weather Service Doppler radar indicated a strong thunderstorm near Skull Valley, or 12 miles north of Dugway English Village...moving north at 10 mph.
+Wind gusts up to 50 mph will be possible.
+Locations impacted include Skull Valley.alerts.weather.gov

 Comments / 0